Zeekk3n/Andrey.github.io/_posts/2023-04-04-interviewL-flash.md

 What is your greatest accomplishment?

-What are your salary requirements?
+What is your salary expectation?

 Do you have any questions for us?

-What are you looking for from a new position?

 Are you considering other positions in other companies?

-What is the professional achievement you’re most proud of?
+What is the professional achievement you’re the most proud of?

 What kind of working environment do you work best in?

 Where do you see yourself in 5 years?

-Difficult situations
+- Difficult situations during the interview

-Do you have experience in Linux environments
+Do you have experience on Linux environments?

-have you ever work with tickets
+have you ever work with tickets and accomplished a difficult SLA?

-how you handle  SLA's in your current/previous job
+how do you handle  SLA's in your current/previous job ?